MolSSI/QCSchema/docs/source/spec_components.rst

 Properties
 ~~~~~~~~~~
-A set of intermediate values produced by the QM program such as the one-elecron and two-electron erngies in SCF.
+A set of intermediate values produced by the QM program such as the one-elecron and two-electron energies in SCF.
 In addition, this will include such values such as the number of atomic orbitals and the number of alpha and beta electrons.

 An example properties from a water HF/cc-pVDZ computation: